evowilliamson/formal-verification/README.md

 ### Study notes

 I've maintained notes of my study progress for myself and for other people interested.
-These notes could be used to improve the setup of the course or to change certain text books and or articles.
+These notes could be used to improve the setup of the course or to change certain text books and/or articles.

 |Date| Note |
 |--|--|